sanjeevmishra391/Analysis-of-treatment-cost/README.md

 # Analysis-on-cost-of-treatment-of-different-patients
-In this notebook we did the analysis on the different factors of the patient and the cost of the treatment that patient had to pay.
+This notebook contains the analysis on the different factors of the patient and the cost of the treatment that patient had to pay.